Master of Science in Nursing: Family Nurse Practitioner (MSN:FNP) Program Requirements

 - Maintain a current, unencumbered Utah RN license.

 - Complete all scholarly paper requirements according to identified time schedules.

 - Maintain a background check free of arrest and/or criminal incidents.
 Report any arrests and/or incidents related to legal and/or licensure concerns to the Program Director within 24 hours.

 - Maintain a negative drug screen.
 Report any change or prescribed use of mind-altering substances, including narcotics, within 24 hours to the Program Director.

 - Remain in good standing at clinical sites.

 To be eligible for a Master of Science in Nursing, Family Nurse Practitioner (FNP) degree, students must satisfy the following conditions to qualify for graduation from Westminster University:

 - Meet all credit hour and other course requirements

 - Maintain an overall grade point average of 3.0 or above

-- Be enrolled at Westminster College during the semester in which they wish to graduate
+- Be enrolled at Westminster University during the semester in which they wish to graduate

 - Maintain good academic standing